Building QMidiGen: A Procedural MIDI Composer in Rust

 #[path = "../../src/audio/mod.rs"] mod audio;

-The MCP server exposes tools for listing presets, generating full songs, generating individual sections, playing audio via FluidSynth, and exporting to audio formats.
-An agent can ask for a dungeon theme in F# minor, get back a MIDI file path, and either play it or export it to MP3.
+The MCP server exposes tools for listing presets, generating full songs, generating individual sections, listing soundfonts, reading metadata back out of a MIDI file, and rendering MIDI to audio via FluidSynth.
+An agent can ask for a dungeon theme in F# minor, get back a MIDI file path, and render it to MP3.
 The generation is seeded, so specifying a seed gets you the same piece every time — useful for iterating on something you like without having to describe it all over again.

 This is entirely optional.
 The main application doesn’t know the MCP server exists.
 You build it separately (ansible-playbook playbooks/qmidigen.yml -t mcp), configure it in your MCP client, and it’s there.
 Skip it entirely and nothing changes.